almirleandro/server-template/README.md

 # Server Template

-A simple project to test and learn new features from time to time.
+A simple project to test and learn new features on the server side from time to time.

 ## Usage